ideal-lab5/Grants-Program/applications/cryptex.md

 ## Project Overview :page_facing_up:

 ### Overview

+**Cryptex** is an unstoppable, scalable, and decentralized ‘secret key custodian’ built using *blind DKG*.
+This proposal introduces the "blind DKG" protocol and elaborates on how it can be used to secure secret key shares using a proof of stake consensus system.
+The scope of this proposal includes the implementation of blind DKG in a standalone library, new pallets, including one to enable a verifiable secret sharing scheme within the blockchain, and an SDK to interact with Cryptex and handle encryption/decryption along with calls to fetch data from external storage.

-Alice has a document that she wants to make available to anybody who can meet some set of rules, but Alice will not be available in the future to hand over the document.
+Now, suppose Alice has a document that she wants to make available to anybody who can meet some set of rules, but Alice will not be available in the future to hand over the document.
 Since Alice will not be available, she splits her secret data into pieces, or shares, and gives a single piece to anybody who she thinks will be available later and tells each person some condition that someone should prove to get a share.
 Then, if Bob appears later and can prove that they have met Alice's rules and enough of the people who have shares believe Bob, then they give a copy to Bob and Bob is able to reassamble Alice's document and read her secret.

 This type of sharing is made possible thanks to threshold secret sharing, first introduced by [Shamir](https://web.mit.edu/6.857/OldStuff/Fall03/ref/Shamir-HowToShareASecret.pdf).
 However, TSS by itself has several issues, namely that it requires a trusted setup, or key generation, phase.
 So, verifiable secret sharing schemes have been developed to allow for the verification of shares (such as [Feldman's scheme](https://www.cs.umd.edu/~gasarch/TOPICS/secretsharing/feldmanVSS.pdf), which ours closely mirrors).
 The setup, however, still depends on a trusted party to generate the shares.
 Thus, a distributed key generation protocol is a protocol to generate shares in a trustless way, with no third party needed.

 In this proposal, we introduce our protocol, blind DKG, where validators are incentivized to participate in a distributed key generation protocol.
 Our protocol allows for a verifiable secret sharing scheme with an on-chain proof system to gate access to data.
 Unlike a traditional VSS scheme however, it eliminates the need for a trusted setup by using a distributed key generator, as well as introduces a mechanism for validators to communicate 'blindly'.
 It allows for a trustless key generation and reencryption (i.e. secret sharing) process.
 When implemented as part of a decentralized network (such as a blockchain), it enables a system where you can create a distributed secret and derive numerous provably owned (by onchain identity) public keys that can then be used to encrypt data, while the network becomes responsible for reencrypting it.
 Additionally, we extend the protocol to enable a 'cryptographic gate' to data access, wherein an owner of some data can define rules to delegate decryption rights.
 The mechanism is both non-interactive, in that Alice does not need to interact with Bob in order to delegate decryption rights, and also has no trusted setup.
 Alice does not need to trust the set of participants holding the pieces of her secret (nor even know their identitites).

 ### Project Details

-Blind DKG is a protocol to enable a decentralized, unstoppable, yet governable secret key custodian.
 To start, we provide a brief overview of secret sharing and distributed key generation.
 Then, we will use this to explain the idea for our protocol.
+For additional motivation and details, we direct the reader to a [substack](https://ideallabs.substack.com/p/blind-dkg-part-1) we wrote that elaborates on the reason that VSS by itself isn't enough for an unstoppable application.

 #### Background: Secret Sharing and Distributed Key Generation